kreativan/DropzoneProcesswire/README.md

 ## Test
 **TIP**: *Enable debug mode in /site/config.php and all responses sent back to dropzone will be logged in console*.

-Manualy set a response to review your data.
+Set the response and echo json to review your data in console.log

 ```php
 <?php